fuseboxy/fuseboxy-core/README.md

 ## Basic Concept
-The main concept of Fusebox is to:
+The main concept of Fuseboxy is to:
 > Centralize all request to *index.php*, and use *command* to determine which files to include